dokku/dokku/docs/deployment/methods/images.md

        http://node-js-app.dokku.me
 ```

-## Image Workflows
+## Image workflows

-### Deploying from a Docker Registry
+### Deploying from a Docker registry

-You can alternatively add image pulled from a docker Registry and deploy app from it by using tagging feature.
+You can alternatively add image pulled from a Docker registry and deploy from it by using tagging feature.
 In this example, we are deploying from Docker Hub.

-1. Create Dokku app as usual
+1. Create Dokku app as usual.

     ```shell
     dokku apps:create test-app
     ```

-2. Pull image from Docker Hub
+2. Pull image from Docker Hub.

     ```shell
     docker pull demo-repo/some-image:v12
     ```

-3. Retag the image to match the created app
+3. Retag the image to match the created app.

     ```shell
     docker tag demo-repo/some-image:v12 dokku/test-app:v12
     ```

-4. Deploy tag
+4. Deploy tag.

     ```shell
     dokku tags:deploy test-app v12